stakater/stakater-docs/docs/content/sre/tenant-operator/customresources.md

 Templates are used to initialize Namespaces, share common resources across namespaces, and map secrets and configMaps from one namespace to other namespaces.

-* They either contains one or more Kubernetes manifests, reference to some secrets and configMaps or alternatively a Helm chart.
+* They either contain one or more Kubernetes manifests, a reference to secrets or configMaps, or a Helm chart.
 * They are being tracked by TemplateInstances in each Namespace they are applied to.
 * They can contain pre-defined parameters such as ${namespace}/${tenant} or user-defined ${MY_PARAMETER} that can be specified within an TemplateInstance.